anascacais/preepiseizures-api/README.md

 # 🏥 PreEpiSeizures API

-This project provides a RESTful API to manage and query metadata about hospital files.
+This project provides a RESTful API to manage and query metadata about hospital records.
-It connects to a MySQL database and can optionally retrieve files stored on a remote NAS via the SMB protocol.
+It connects to a MySQL database and can optionally retrieve records stored on a remote NAS via the SMB protocol.

 ---

 ## 🚀 Features

-- Search files by patient, number of events, etc.
+- Search records by patient, number of events, etc.
-- Access file metadata stored in a structured MySQL database
+- Access record metadata stored in a structured MySQL database
-- Download files from a remote SMB/NAS server (optional)
+- Download records from a remote SMB/NAS server (optional)
 - Environment-variable-based configuration using `.env` file
 - Designed to run on a secure internal server or work tower
 - FastAPI-based backend, ready to be containerized or proxied via Nginx